SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 	* Europeans intentionally set up goverment to prevent one from being too powerful A24
 	* Competition in colonies often set aside for mainland competition A18
 	* HUN?
 Spain's cat-and-mouse game with defending its monopoly fixed the contry's stance in the Indeas A13
+	* Napoleon changed wars into a war of ideology A28
 	* power in itself can't be used to gauge international order, but bop inhibits capacity to overthrow intl order A5

 * wars are fought for BOP A25